sfc-gh-dwilczak/tutorials/docs/snowflake/google/external/index.md

     This sections assumes you have already setup event notification system via pub/sub on the stage/bucket.
 If you have not [please follow this tutorial](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/google/storage/#automatic-loading).

+Now that we have the data partitioned correctly we probably want to be able to see new data as it is loaded into the folder.
+To do se we will change the autorefresh to true.
+This assumes we already have event notifications setup similar to Snowpipe.

 === ":octicons-image-16: Code"